 Existing law regulates how a contract may be extinguished, and prescribes requirements for the formation and cancellation of certain contracts, including dating service contracts, weight loss contracts, and home equity sales contracts.

-This bill would, for contracts entered into or modified on or after January 1, 2026, prohibit a fixed term installment contract, as defined, from charging a fee to a consumer who terminates the fixed term installment contract unless, at the time of entering the initial contract, the initial contract includes an explanation of the total cost of the cancellation fee or the method by which the fee is calculated, as provided.
-The bill would also prohibit a fixed term installment contract from charging a cancellation fee, termination fee, or any similar fee in an amount greater than 20% of the total cost of the contract.
+This bill would, for contracts entered into or modified on or after July 1, 2026, prohibit a seller that uses a fixed term installment contract, as defined, from charging a fee to a consumer who terminates the fixed term installment contract unless, at the time of entering the initial contract, the initial contract includes an explanation of the total cost of the early termination fee or the formula used to calculate the early termination fee, as provided.
+The bill would also prohibit a seller that uses a fixed term installment contract from charging an early termination fee or any similar fee in an amount greater than 20% of the total cost of the contract.
+The bill would deem certain broadband internet providers to be in compliance with these provisions, as specified.
+The bill would provide that its provisions do not apply to a fixed term installment contract that is regulated by state or federal law providing greater protections to consumers, as specified.